jitsi/jitsi/README.md

 #### RPM Distros

-Sorry, there are currently no rpm packages available.
+Sorry, there are currently no RPM packages available.

 ### Snapshots